 What makes a good e-commerce website?

-With visual trust signals on your homepage and throughout your site, you instill that needed trust value, without which your customers might consider spending their hard-earned cash elsewhere!
+With visual trust signals on your homepage and throughout your site, you instil that needed trust value, without which your customers might consider spending their hard-earned cash elsewhere!
 Having a secure payment system is paramount, and resilience to hackers and malware is key.

 The best e-commerce websites

-Understanding what makes a great e-commerce website is one thing, but looking at some examples of already successful e-commerce sites is endlessly useful to help inspire your e-comm design.
+Understanding what makes a great e-commerce website is one thing, but looking at some examples of already successful e-commerce sites is endlessly useful to help inspire your design.